On the nonorientable four-ball genus of torus knots: Background on the nonorientable -ball genus

 It is well-known that the double cover of $S^3$ branched along the torus knot $T_{p,q}$ is the Brieskorn sphere $\Sigma(2,p,q)$, which is a homology sphere if and only if $p$ and $q$ are both odd.
 Therefore, Allen's lower bound does not apply to the infinite families of torus knots in Theorems \ref{thm:evencalculations} and \ref{thm:4q}.

-Finally, given a knot $K$, one can obstruct the existence of a M{\"o}bius band bounded by $K$ (or possibly nonorientable surfaces with higher first Betti number) by computing Fr\o yshov's $h-$invariant of $\Sigma(S^3,K)$ and appealing to Theorem 3 in \cite{froyshov} or by using Donaldson's Diagonalization Theorem as in \cite{jabukakelly}.
+Finally, given a knot $K$, one can obstruct the existence of a M{\"o}bius band bounded by $K$ (or possibly nonorientable surfaces with higher first Betti number) by computing Fr\o yshov's $h-$invariant of $\Sigma_2(S^3,K)$ and appealing to \cite[ Theorem 3]{froyshov} or by using Donaldson's Diagonalization Theorem as in \cite{jabukakelly}.
 Because the latter method has been used recently to help calculate the nonorientable 4-ball genus of all knots with 8 or 9 crossings in \cite{jabukakelly} and of all knots with 10 crossings in \cite{ghanbarian2020}, we will highlight this strategy.

-The idea is the following: if $K$ bounds a M{\"o}bius band $M$ and $\Sigma_2(B^4,M)$---the double cover of $B^4$ branched along $M$---is positive (resp. negative) definite, and $\Sigma_2(S^3,K)$---the double cover of $S^3$ branched along $K$---bounds a negative (resp. positive) definite 4-manifold $X$, then the closed 4-manifold $X\cup_{\Sigma(S^3,K)}(-\Sigma_2(B^4,M))$ is negative (resp. positive) definite; by Donaldson's Diagonalization Theorem \cite{donaldson}, there exists a lattice embedding $(H_2(X),Q_X)\to(\mathbb{Z}^{\text{rank}(H_2(X))+1},-I)$.
+The idea is as follows.
+Suppose $K$ bounds a M{\"o}bius band $M$ and that the double cover of $B^4$ branched along $M$ --- $\Sigma_2(B^4,M)$ --- is positive (resp. negative) definite.
+Suppose moreover that the double cover of $S^3$ branched along $K$ --- $\Sigma_2(S^3,K)$--- bounds a negative (resp. positive) definite 4-manifold $X$.
+Then the closed 4-manifold $X\cup_{\Sigma_2(S^3,K)}(-\Sigma_2(B^4,M))$ is negative (resp. positive) definite.
+By Donaldson's Diagonalization Theorem \cite{donaldson}, there exists a lattice embedding $(H_2(X),Q_X)\to\left(\mathbb{Z}^{\text{rank}(H_2(X))+1},-I\right)$.
 If one can show that there is no such embedding, then it follows that $K$ does not bound a M{\"o}bius band.
 See \cite{jabukakelly} for details.
 The downside to this obstruction is that it relies on finding a suitable definite 4-manifold bounded by $\Sigma_2(S^3,K)$.
 The more complicated the knot in question, the more nontrivial it can be to find such a definite 4-manifold and, indeed, such definite 4-manifolds need not exist.